devadlakha/devadlakha.github.io/_pages/misc.md

 ## Robotics projects

-Some older work (from before my PhD) on computer vision for robotics.
+Earlier work from before my PhD on computer vision for robotics.

 **Package delivery with a camera drone**